unsw-restech/unsw-restech.github.io/source/using_katana/accessing_katana.rst

     Please use the provided :ref:`OnDemand` option if possible.
 It's significantly easier to use and faster to set up.

-Some software - **Ansys**, :ref:`Jupyter Notebooks`, **Matlab**, and :ref:`R and RStudio` being among the most popular - are easier with a graphical session.
+Some software - **Ansys**, :ref:`Jupyter Notebooks`, :ref:`Matlab`, and :ref:`R and RStudio` being among the most popular - are easier with a graphical session.
 If you require an interactive graphical session to Katana then you can use the X2Go_ client.

 Start X2Go and create a session for Katana.
 The details that you need to enter for the session are: